NLTM-LID/LID/GUI/Readme.md

 ## Results and Confirmation

 - After language identification, the predicted language is displayed, and a confirmation message box appears.
 The user can confirm or deny the predicted language.
-- If confirmed, the audio file is moved to the corresponding language directory under `classified_audio` directory with a timestamped filename.
+- If confirmed, the audio file is moved to the corresponding language directory under the `classified_audio` directory with a timestamped filename.
 - If denied, the audio file is also moved to the `unclassified_audio` directory with a different timestamped filename.

 ## Additional Information